dhes/ColonoscopyPolyp/input/pagecontent/index.md

 The procedure is done, the patient has gone home and it is a new day.
 The doctor notices a new pathology report in her in-box.
 It's from the colonoscopy the day before.
 Looking back at the previous day's procedure report while she reads the pathology reports, she thinks about what the surveillance interval should be.
 Because she's done this day-in and day-out for years she can do that in her head.
 But we need to look it up.

-Here are the guidelines as published by the [US Multi-Society Task Force on Colorectal Cancer (USMSTFCC)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7687298/pdf/nihms-1645693.pdf), summarized here:
+Here are the guidelines as published by the [US Multi-Society Task Force on Colorectal Cancer (USMSTFCC)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7687298/pdf/nihms-1645693.pdf):

 <span class="caption">Table 2.
 Practice Guideline for Follow-up Colonoscopy</span>